prof-rossetti/internet-technologies/notes/javascript/functions.md

 ## Returns

+By default, functions can "do stuff".
+But they also have the ability to "return stuff".

-Use the `return` keyword when you want to pass back a value to the function's caller.
+We use the `return` keyword to pass back a value to the function's caller.
+This allows us to store the return value in a variable for later use.

 In this example below, because we forgot to return a value, we can't make use of the calculated value later: